CPA-verified

 Non-fungible tokens (NFTs) are distinct digital assets that signify ownership or proof of authenticity for a wide range of items, both virtual and tangible.
 They marked a significant shift in the crypto world, especially during the 2021 bull market, setting a new standard for digital ownership and value.
 For enthusiasts and newcomers alike, understanding NFTs is the first step towards navigating the broader landscape of digital assets, highlighting their uniqueness and potential in the digital era.

 For a deeper dive into NFTs, check out our blog article.
-For comprehensive insights into additional crypto tax topics, be sure to consult our extensive US tax guide.
+For comprehensive insights into additional crypto tax topics, be sure to consult our guide Crypto Tax USA

 The Evolution and Significance of NFTs